Ircama/hostp2pd/README.md

 The above example shows how to predefine a P2P persistent group.
 Specifically, the `network` stanzas will define persistent GO groups if the following three conditions occur:

--	The SSID shall begin with the `DIRECT-...` prefix (P2P_WILDCARD_SSID), otherwise the group is not appropriately announced to the network as a P2P group; any alphanumeric string can be used after "DIRECT-" prefix; empirically, the documented format `DIRECT-"random two octets"` (with optional postfix) is not needed.
+-	The SSID shall begin with the `DIRECT-...` prefix (P2P_WILDCARD_SSID), otherwise the group is not appropriately announced to the network as a P2P group; any alphanumeric string can be used after `DIRECT-` prefix; empirically, the documented format `DIRECT-<random two octets>` (with optional postfix) is not needed.
 -	A `mode=3` directive shall be present, meaning [WPAS_MODE_P2P_GO](https://w1.fi/wpa_supplicant/devel/structwpa__ssid.html), otherwise the related `p2p_group_add` command fails for unproper group specification.
 -	A `disabled=2` directive shall be present, meaning persistent P2P group, otherwise the stanza is not even recognized and listed as persistent (`disabled=0` indicates normal network; `disabled=1` will announce a disabled network).

-If no persistent group is predefined in in *wpa_supplicant.conf* and if `activate_persistent_group` is set to `True`, then *hostp2pd* creates a generic persistent group, giving it a name with format `DIRECT-"random two octets"`.
+If no persistent group is predefined in in *wpa_supplicant.conf* and if `activate_persistent_group` is set to `True`, then *hostp2pd* creates a generic persistent group, giving it a name with format `DIRECT-<random two octets>`.

 The following usage modes of *hostp2pd* are allowed: